 Known for its traditions, history and artistic legacy

-The area is known for its traditions, history and artistic legacy.
-Additionally, the region offers a true cultural influence plus breathtaking landscapes to enjoy.
 The charming island of Elba, in the Tyrrhenian Sea, offers golden beaches and romantic olive groves.
 Also, the Chianti vineyards are another visual treasure that is worth investigating.
 Plenty of anchor points along the coast.

 Places to visit

 Tuscany is a must-see part of Italy for Italians and visitors alike.
 Consequently, the top tourist destinations in the region are Florence, Pisa, and Montecatini Terme.
-Additionally, the village of Castiglione della Pescaia is loved by visitors who return to this seaside resort year after year.
+Additionally, the village of Castiglione Della Pescaia is loved by visitors who return to this Mediterranean seaside resort year after year.
 If you Charter a Yacht, don’t plan to travel far.
 Wherever your base in a couple of weeks, you won’t have time to enjoy everything.

 Geography & Climate

-The climate is relatively mild in the coastal areas of the region with a cooler and wetter interior.
-There are considerable fluctuations in temperature between summer and winter, but for summer Charter, the weather is perfect.
+The climate is relatively mild in the region’s coastal areas, with a cooler and wetter interior.
+There are considerable fluctuations in temperature between the Mediterranean summer and winter, but for summer Charter, the weather is perfect.

 The Etruscans created the first major civilisation in this region.
 They established a transport infrastructure, developed agriculture and mining economies and produced vibrant art.
 Their culture thrived in the area between the Arno and Tiber Rivers from the 8th century B.C.
 The Romans invaded during the 1st-century B.C.

 Rome established the cities of Lucca, Pisa, Siena, and Florence.
 The area benefitted from the new Roman technology.
-The Romans rebuilt and extended roads, and introduced aqueducts and sewers.
+The Romans rebuilt and extended roads and introduced aqueducts and sewers.
 The Roman civilisation collapsed in the 5th century A.D.
-Tuscany fell briefly to migrating Barbarians from eastern Europe and central Asia.
+Tuscany fell briefly to migrating Barbarians from eastern Europe, the Mediterranean, and central Asia.
 The Byzantines, under Emperor Justinian, conquered the land in 572 A.D.

 The Black Death